 Did you make a New Year’s resolution to be a better person?
 Maybe you hope to volunteer more, or you told yourself you were going to get some exercise.
 Perhaps you just want to read more books and increase your vocabulary, instead of relying on “Netflix and chill?” as your sole pickup line.

 Volunteering and making yourself a better person is the thing to do here in Phoenix.
 Whether you live here all the time, came for a visit, or you’re here for school, you know we’re good people – but we don’t rest on our laurels.
 And self-improvement can be FREE (or at least very cheap), so you don’t have to give in to the advertisements from companies that want to take your money.

 Here are some ideas for you to get started.

-Do something nice and fun with your family and get to socialize with other helpers at the same time.
-The Arizona Humane Society is having a child-friendly public volunteer event where you can help make cat toys or dog treats, and help in other ways.
+Do something nice and fun and get to socialize with other helpers at the same time.
+The Arizona Humane Society is looking for volunteers on many levels.
+Check out all of the opportunities.